danialfarid/ng-file-upload/README.md

             // default but not the other browsers, so test cross browser is using this.

-  +ngf-allow-dir="boolean" // default true, allow dropping files only for Chrome webkit browser +ngf-drag-over-class="{accept:'acceptClass', reject:'rejectClass', delay:100}" or "myDragOverClass" or
+  +ngf-allow-dir="boolean" // default true, allow dropping files only for Chrome webkit browser +ngf-drag-over-class="{pattern: 'image/*', accept:'acceptClass', reject:'rejectClass', delay:100}"
-                    "calcDragOverClass($event)"
+                    or "myDragOverClass" or "calcDragOverClass($event)"
-              // drag over css class behaviour. could be a string, a function returning class name
+              // default "dragover". drag over css class behaviour. could be a string, a function returning class name or a json object.
-              // or a json object {accept: 'c1', reject: 'c2', delay:10}. default "dragover".
-              // accept/reject class only works in Chrome validating only the file mime type
+              // accept/reject class only works in Chrome validating only the file mime type.
-              // against ngf-pattern
+              // if pattern is not specified ngf-pattern will be used.
   +ngf-drop-available="dropSupported" // set the value of scope model to true or false based on file
                                      // drag&drop support for this browser
   +ngf-stop-propagation="boolean" // default false, whether to propagate drag/drop events.